A recent photo of Jackie Wilde and her husband Bruce.

 Cheryl was awarded a volleyball scholarship to South Dakota State University and later finished her career playing on the women’s club team at Iowa State.

-A celebration of life is planned for May 6th at 5 p.m. in Gold Canyon, Arizona.
-A graveside service will be held in Fort Dodge at a date to be announced.
+A celebration of life was held for May 6th at 5 p.m. in Gold Canyon, Arizona.

-If you have questions, contact Fort Dodge Community Schools Foundation Director Molly Nelson at (515) 574-5327 or email@example.com.
+If you have questions, contact Fort Dodge Community Schools Foundation Director Jodi Martin at (515) 574-5327 or firstname.lastname@example.org.